Deep brain stimulation: History

 Though the inhibition of Parkinson's tremor from basal ganglia electrical stimulation had been reliably demonstrated decades before by Bekhtereva in the Soviet Union, Benabid and Pollak were reportedly unaware of this earlier work, with their own discovery of the phenomenon being incidental.
 They were using electrodes to map out the effects of a planned surgical lesioning for a patient with tremor related to a tumor in the basal ganglia and found that when they electrically stunned tissue around the tumor, the tremor would temporarily disappear.

 The surgeons used this observation to construct a device powered by a lithium battery, allowing it to be small enough to be housed entirely within a subcutaneous chest wall pocket and charged by electromagnetic induction.
 The portability and relative longevity of the device led DBS to gain widespread adaptation.

 In 1990, the first models of basal ganglia function were mapped out based on the segregated circuits in its thalamocortical network.
 During this time pallidotomies were reintroduced for individuals with advanced PD and severe levodopa induced dyskinesia.
 In 1998, neurostimulation to the STN was first attempted for PD and two years later to the GPi for dystonia.

-Over the past two decades, DBS has become the major research hotspot for surgical treatment of tremor in Parkinson's disease, with the United States being its dominant hub for research and Michael S. Okun at the University of Florida being the most productive author in the field over this time.
-Their protocol has recommended the use of a 3T volumetric thin-slice, 1 mm thick MRI sequence, FGATIR (fast gray matter acquisition T1 inversion recovery), for sharper delineation of basal ganglia contour in an effort to minimize field distortion and recreate the anatomic precision formerly afforded by air based ventriculography.
+Over the past two decades, DBS has been researched for surgical treatment of tremor in Parkinson's disease.
+Michael S. Okun at the University of Florida has recommended the use of a 3T volumetric thin-slice, 1 mm thick MRI sequence, FGATIR (fast gray matter acquisition T1 inversion recovery), for sdelineation of basal ganglia contour to minimize field distortion and recreate the anatomic precision formerly afforded by air based ventriculography.